As the end of the year approaches, the anticipation for Europe’s renowned Christmas markets begins to grow.

 Location: Striezelmarkt is located at Altmarkt, but there are 11 Christmas markets in Dresden.

-Reason to visit: Dresden’s Strietzelmarkt is the oldest Christmas market in Germany and one of the more affordable Christmas destinations in Germany.
+Reason to visit: Dresden’s Strietzelmarkt is the oldest Christmas market in Germany, and the city is one of the most affordable destinations in Germany.

 Specialities: Dresden rahmklecks, fladenbrot and baked apples.

-Tips: As one of the most popular Christmas markets in Europe, avoid the weekends when the streets are packed and the city is fully booked with tourists.
+Tips: As one of Europe’s most popular Christmas markets, avoid the weekends when the streets are packed and the city is fully booked with tourists.

 Dresden’s biggest Christmas rival is Nuremberg.
-They’ve fought hard for the title of biggest/best/oldest Christmas market and while some things are debatable, Nuremberg definitely takes the biggest Christmas market prize.
+They’ve fought hard for the title of biggest/best/oldest Christmas market, and while some things are debatable, Nuremberg’s market definitely takes the biggest Christmas market prize.

-Nuremberg Christmas Market dates: 27th November – 24th December 2015
+Nuremberg Christmas Market dates: 1st to 24th December 2023.

 Reason to visit: It’s the largest Christmas market in Europe and the most famous.